Definition of psychological suffering, physical suffering, psychological pleasure and physical pleasure

 Software is sometimes defined as “everything that can be transmitted over a telephone line” (as opposed to hardware, which is everything that doesn’t).

-These classifications can be useful to take into account the origin or cause of the suffering, and therefore its solution, but I do not think that there is an essential difference between physical and mental pain.
+Essentially, I do not believe that there is an essential difference between physical and mental pain.

 Posted by Manu Herrán